 You can bet one person will be front and center of the hearings in Kansas City next month.

-Elliot Clark has first-hand experience with website that offer the best payday loans.
+Elliot Clark has first-hand experience with website that say they offer the best payday loans.
 Clark, who says there are more payday loan stores in Missouri than McDonld’s, Starbucks and Wal-Mart stores, wants more regulations on the industry.
 Failing to receive a loan from his financial institution, he was forced to use a payday loan.

 From there, his troubles would begin: he took out five payday loans for a grand total of $2,500.
 However, for five years, he ended up paying $61,000 in interest alone.
 He said he had no other choice for his family.